 Engagement in Unprofessional, Unethical, Immoral, or Deceptive Conduct

 This ground refers especially to instances where, through their actions, the licensee is considered a risk to the public interest.
 Perhaps they acted or omitted something that suggests bad character.
-They may have also departed from or failed to comply to reasonable standards.
+They may have also departed from or failed to comply with reasonable standards.

 Conviction of a Felony, Drug Offense or Crimes Involving Moral Turpitude